WHAT The WIND SAID

 Hands cratered and scarred, Spitting out dust from his dreams, He carves the moonlight.

-Charles Pilkey is a former geologist turned artist, writer and illustrator.
-He grew up on a farm in the green hills of the Carolina piedmont.
-There he was weaned on a steady diet of hard work and Sunday sermons.
+Charles Pilkey … a man whose name will be writ in rust … a former geologist turned artist, writer and illustrator who grew up in the green hills of Carolina … weaned on a steady diet of hard work and Sunday sermons.
 But he has traveled much and his sculptures lie scattered as weeds are scattered across three continents.